The 12 Step Program Can Be Of Help To You!

 - Admitted that I had become powerless over my addiction(s) (people and things) and that my life had become unmanageable with seemingly no way out.

-- Came to believe that, through God, my life could be restored, and He could make me whole again.
+- I came to believe that my life could be restored through God, and He could make me whole again.

-- Decided to turn from the things of my past and asked Jesus to be Lord and center of my life.
+- I decided to turn from the things of my past and asked Jesus to be Lord and the center of my life.

-- Made a complete and honest, moral inventory of myself to assess what needed to be changed.
+- I made a complete and honest moral inventory of myself to assess what needed to be changed.

-- Admitted to God, myself, and someone who I could trust.
-Share the exact things that were going wrong in my life in which I needed help for in my life.
+- I admitted to God, myself, and someone who I could trust.
+Share the exact things that were going wrong in my life in which I needed help in my life.

-- Was entirely ready to have God take away all of my character defects once and for all.
+- I was entirely ready to have God take away all of my character defects once and for all.

-- Humbly asked God to remove my shortcomings and to forgive me.
+- I humbly asked God to remove my shortcomings and to forgive me.
 Believing He would eliminate them, and I would receive His forgiveness to start over, clean.

-- Made a list of people I have harmed and became willing to make amends to them all.
+- I made a list of people I have harmed and became willing to make amends to them all.

 - Made direct amends to those people wherever possible, except when doing so would injure them or others.

 - Continually take a personal inventory of my life, and when wrong, try to admit it promptly and make things right again.

-- Sought, through prayer and meditation on God’s Word to strengthen my relationship with Him.
+- I have sought through prayer and meditation on God’s Word to strengthen my relationship with Him.
 To pray continually for the knowledge of His will for me and the power of His might to carry it out.